biostatsPMH/BiostatsUHNplus/README.md

 symbols, column widths (character length) and time unit are customized.

-The *width*, *height* and *scale* parameters in ggsave() can also be modified to fit large plot.
+The *width*, *height* and *scale* parameters in ggsave() can also be modified to fit a large plot.

 ``` r
 library(ggplot2);